FalkorDB/docs/datatypes.md

 ### Strings

-RedisGraph strings are Unicode character sequences.
-When using Redis with a TTY (such as invoking RedisGraph commands from the terminal via `redis-cli`), some code points may not be decoded, as in:
+FalkorDB strings are Unicode character sequences.
+When using Redis with a TTY (such as invoking FalkorDB commands from the terminal via `redis-cli`), some code points may not be decoded, as in:

 ```sh
 $ redis-cli GRAPH.QUERY G "RETURN '日本人' as stringval"